 Here is how the slow progress of spiritual obsolescence works.
 Filled with zeal for the gospel, and the salvation of souls, a pastor plants a church.
 The conversion rate is high.
 Many baptisms occur.
 Gospel joy permeates the congregation.

 But eventually, he dies, retires, or moves to a new congregation.
 New leadership replaces him.
 Sometimes the new leader continues the original church planter’s mission, and gospel clarity continues for multiple decades.
 Sometimes the new leader shares only some of the original pastor’s gospel clarity.
 At other times he shares none of it.
 Either way, eventually the local church returns to the dust from which it came.
-Hopefully, many decades pass before this happens.
+Hopefully, many decades will pass before this happens.

 I am aware of only two churches that have maintained a gospel witness for at least two hundred years.
 One is Park Street Church in Boston.
 The other is Charlotte Chapel in Edinburgh, Scotland.
 I am sure there are others, but the important point is that they are very rare.